Freenove/Freenove_Media_Kit_for_ESP32-S3/docs/source/fnk0102/codes/Main/10_Record_Test.rst

     :lines: 87-102
     :dedent:

 After uploading the code, press and hold the button to start recording; release the button to automatically stop.
-Once recording is complete, the system will automatically play back the recorded audio, and the file will be saved in the 'recorder' folder
+Once recording is complete, the system will automatically play back the recorded audio, and the file will be saved in the '**recorder**' folder

 .. note::

-    :red:`For optimal recording quality, please stay as close to the microphone as possible during recording (the microphone location is shown in the figure below).`
+    :combo:`red font-bolder:For optimal recording quality, please stay as close to the microphone as possible during recording (the microphone location is shown in the figure below).`

-**If you have any concerns, please feel free to contact us via** support@freenove.com

 .. image:: ../_static/imgs/Main/10_Record_Test/Chapter10_04.png
     :align: center

+**If you have any concerns, please feel free to contact us via** support@freenove.com

 Project 10.3 Record and Play
 ***************************************